azheng9096/AFrameProject-v2/README.md

 # AFrameProject-v2
 High school senior project - an elementary introduction and exploration of A-Frame with 3D models.
-Extension to <a href="https://github.com/azheng9096/AFrameProject"> AFrameProject </a>
+Extension to <a href="https://github.com/azheng9096/CH-Insp"> CH-Insp AFrameProject </a>